KVSlab/VaMPy/paper/paper.md

 which can make it difficult to compare and interpret findings across studies.
 To address this, we aim to create an automated CFD pipeline for modeling cardiovascular flows that is objective and consistent, where modeling choices are backed up by rigorous research.
-The Vascular Modeling Pypeline (`VaMPy`) is an entry-level high-performance CFD pipeline with high-level Python interface that lets the user easily extend or modify the functionality.
+The Vascular Modeling Pypeline (`VaMPy`) is an entry-level high-performance CFD pipeline with a high-level Python interface that lets the user easily extend or modify the functionality.

 # Statement of Need

 Simulation of the cardiovascular flows has become an indispensable research tool, which can potentially reveal fundamental properties of the cardiovascular system in both physiological and pathological states.
-More specifically, medical image-based computational fluid dynamics (CFD) [@taylor2010image] has been used extensively in the investigation of disease initiation of, e.g., coronary artery disease [@taylor2013computational], carotid bifurcation [@fisher], arteriovenous fistula [@Lee2005a], and aneurysms [@steinman2003image].
+More specifically, medical image-based CFD [@taylor2010image] has been used extensively in the investigation of disease initiation of, e.g., coronary artery disease [@taylor2013computational], carotid bifurcation [@fisher], arteriovenous fistula [@Lee2005a], and aneurysms [@steinman2003image].
 Numerous scientific studies have been conducted to scrutinize and assess different components of a conventional image-based modeling process, with the objective of